How to Connect to a VPS Step by Step Guide

 Steps to Access and Use Control Panels

-- Open Your Web Browser: You can use any web browser like Chrome, Firefox, or Edge.
+• Open Your Web Browser: This should be a web browser such as Chrome, Firefox, or Edge.

 Troubleshooting Connection Issues